google/WebFundamentals/src/content/en/tools/chrome-devtools/network-performance/understanding-resource-timing.md

 ### TL;DR {: .hide-from-toc }
 - Understand the phases of resource timing.
 - Know what each phase provides to the Resource Timing API.
-- Realize different indicators of performance problems in the timeline graph.
-Such as series of transparent bars or large green chunks.
+- Realize different indicators of performance problems in the timeline graph, such as series of transparent bars or large green chunks.

 All network requests are considered resources.